PalisadoesFoundation/talawa-api/INSTALLATION.md

 # Talawa-api installation

 This document provides instructions on how to set up and start a running instance of talawa-api on your local system.
 The instructions are written to be followed in sequence so make sure to go thorough without skipping any sections.
 There are two main sections:- [Installation using standard way](#installation-using-standard-way) and [Installation using docker](#installation-using-docker).
-We recommend following `Installation using standard way` section because `Installation using docker` section requires good knowledge of working with docker.
+We recommend following `Installation using standard way`.
 <br/>

 # Table of contents